Skip to Content

 You’ll want to avoid mobile check-in and self-service kiosks if you’re looking to score a room upgrade at the registration desk.

-Obviously, if you go this route, you aren’t able to ask for an upgrade, execute the $20 trick, or point out your special occasion.
+Obviously, if you go this route, you can’t ask for an upgrade, pull the $20 trick, or mention your special occasion.

-While getting an upgrade is great, I personally love the convenience of mobile/self-serve check-in processes.
+While an upgrade is great, I love the convenience of mobile/self-serve check-in.
 At the end of the day, avoiding a long, snaking, slow-moving line is more important to me than a chance to score a last-minute upgrade.

 When you consistently stay with and play at a Las Vegas resort, odds are that you will receive lucrative comp room offers.